Six Tips for Getting Your First Mortgage

 2. Get educated

 Ordinary fixed-rate mortgages are fairly easy to understand, but there are several other kinds of home loan that can be harder to get your head around.
-Ask your loan officer to clarify how your loan works, especially if you are applying for an ARM (adjustable rate mortgage) or other complex home loan where rates will change over the course of the loan term.
+Ask your loan officer to clarify how your loan works, especially if you are requesting an ARM (adjustable rate mortgage) or other complex home loan where rates will change over the course of the loan term.
 That way you’ll know what to expect at various points.

 3. Check out FHA mortgages

-As a first-time buyer, you can apply for a home loan that is insured by the Federal Housing Administration (FHA).
+As a first-time buyer, you can request a home loan that is insured by the Federal Housing Administration (FHA).
 Thanks to the extra security it gets from having the mortgage insured by the FHA, your loan issuer is likely to ease its requirements a little, even if you have less than wonderful credit or have declared bankruptcy at any time.
 With an FHA-insured mortgage, your required deposit will be relatively low, as will your interest rate, although you will have to buy mortgage insurance.

 4. Lock in an interest rate